Yatra: Char Dham Yatra

-The Chardham belongs to four pilgrimage places in India; they are Badrinath, Dwarka, Jagannath Puri, and Rameshwaram.
+The Chardham or "four divine abodes" includes four major pilgrimage places in India.
+These include Badrinath in the Himalayas, Dwarka in the west, Jagannath Puri in the east, and Rameshwaram in the south.
 The Char Dham is often considered the most revered sites for Hindus that have to be visited in one's lifetime.
 There is a Chota Char Dham as well includes Yamunotri, Gangotri, Badrinath, and Kedarnath situated in Garhwal Himalayas.

 Deoghar Yatra

 Deoghar means abode of the gods and goddesses.
 It is also known as Baidyanath Dham or Baba Dham situated on the eastern side of Jharkhand.
-It is an important Hindu pilgrimage center having Baidyanath Temple one of the twelve Shiva Jyothirlingams in India.
+The Baidyanath Temple is located here containing one of the twelve Shiva Jyothirlingams in India.
 The pilgrims carry the holy water of holy river Ganges from Sultanganj's and offered to the Jyotirlingam of Shiva at Deoghar.
 These pilgrims called Kanwariya, reciting Bol Bam on the way of walk 109 km, The march of Kanwariya start during the holy month of Shravan the wet season each year in India.
 Shravani Mela is the most celebrated 30-day festival in Baidyanath Temple Temple of Jharkhand.